ICICI Bank Limited (IBN) is predicted to post EPS of 0.30 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors - News Daemon

 Technical Analysis of ICICI Bank Limited (IBN)

-Now, what If we examine the latest scores posted by [ICICI Bank Limited, IBN].
-During the last 5-days, its volume was lower the volume of 6.69 million it reported in year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 62.79% While, its Average True Range was 0.32.
+If we take a close look at the recent performances of ICICI Bank Limited (NYSE: IBN), its last 5-days Average volume was 5.43 million that shows plunge from its year to date volume of 6.61 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 75.98% While, its Average True Range was 0.33.